-30.5.2 The investigation has established that the domestic Paint Brush Filaments manufacturing industry started commercial production in January 2022 i.e. at the start of POI.
-Therefore, it has not been operating long enough to allow for a standard material injury analysis.
-In such a situation where domestic industry has not been in operation for considerably long period of time based on which an inference can be drawn from trends, it would be that inference may be drawn by comparing the projected results in the feasibility study and actual figures during the POI.
+27.5.2 The investigation has established that the domestic Paint Brush Filament manufacturing industry has started commercial production in January 2022 i.e. at the start of POI.
+Therefore, it has not been operating over a long enough to allow for a standard material injury analysis.
+In such a situation where domestic industry has not been in operation for considerably long period of time based on which an inference can be drawn from trends, it would be rather appropriate to draw inference by comparing the projected targets/ figures in the feasibility study and actual figures during the POI.

-30.5.3 In order to determine whether the production of the domestic industry was steady or start-and-stop during the POI, actual and projected production of the Applicant is examined.
-Analysis of the Applicant's information has shown that the domestic industry witnessed a steady production during the POI for injury, however, its production remained lower than the projections of the feasibility.
-Following chart and table shows installed capacity, actual and projected productions, internal consumption and un-related sales of the domestic industry:
+27.5.3 In order to determine whether the production of the domestic industry was steady or start-and-stop during the POI, actual and projected production of the Applicant is examined.
+Analysis of the Applicant's information has shown that the domestic industry witnessed a steady production during the POI for injury, however, its production remained lower than the projections made in the feasibility study.
+Following chart and table shows installed capacity and actual production, internal consumption and sales to the un-related domestic user industry: